James Gardner

 About me

-James Gardner was born in Long Beach, California in 1982 and grew up in New Orleans, Louisiana.
-In 2004, he graduated from Tulane University with a joint Bachelor’s degree in Chemistry and Environmental Science.
-Dr. Gardner graduated with a Ph.D. in Chemistry from The Johns Hopkins University in 2009 under the supervision of Professor Gerald J. Meyer.
-James’ thesis work focused on the photochemical formation of chemical bonds.
-For his post-doctoral research at Uppsala University, Dr. Gardner explored interfacial charge transfer by time-resolved spectroscopies.
+James Gardner graduated from Tulane University with a joint Bachelor’s degree in Chemistry and Environmental Science in 2004 and received his Ph.D. in Chemistry from The Johns Hopkins University in 2009.
 James joined the faculty of KTH in 2012 as the Assistant Professor of Photoelectrochemistry.
-In 2016, he received the title of Docent and was promoted to tenured Associate Professor.
+Photochemistry was been a focus for in James' research since he was a PhD student studing the photochemical formation of chemical bonds.
+During his post-doctoral research at Uppsala University (2009-2011), Dr. Gardner explored interfacial charge transfer chemistry by time-resolved spectroscopies.
+In 2016, James received the title of Docent and was promoted to tenured Associate Professor.
 From 2018 to 2024, Dr. Gardner was the Division Head for Applied Physical Chemistry.
 Those same years, James was Deputy Head of the Center for Molecular Devices (CMD).
 The CMD is a collaborative research environment between KTH and Uppsala University that focuses on all aspects of emerging solar cell technologies.
-Dr. Gardner is an editor at the journalsEnergies (2020) andNanoenergy Advances (2022).
+Dr. Gardner is currently an editor at the journalsEnergies (since 2020) andNanoenergy Advances (since 2022).

 My Research